zoffixznet/WebService-Cryptsy/README.md

     my $data = $cryp->marketdata
         or die "Error: $cryp";

+__NOTE: this API call doesn't seem to be listed on Cryptsy's site any more.
+You're likely supposed to use marketdatav2 instead.__

+__NOTE: sometimes this call takes forever to complete.__

 _General Market Data (All Markets): (OLD METHOD)_. __Takes__ no arguments. __On failure__ returns `undef` or an empty list, depending on the context, and sets `->error` to the error message.